PNP Nomination from Kenya: Your Backup Route When CRS Isn't Enough

 - Create your Express Entry profile immediately — you cannot receive a PNP Notification of Interest without one.

 One thing PNP does not solve: the document preparation required after a nomination.
-You still need WES, police clearance, reference letters in Canadian format, and proof of settlement funds.
+You still need WES, police clearance, reference letters in Canadian format, and any required proof of settlement funds.
 Getting the nomination is step one, not the finish line.

 If you're working through the full Express Entry process from Kenya — including WES evaluation, CRS optimization, and what actually happens after you receive an ITA — the Kenya → Canada Express Entry Guide covers the complete roadmap with Kenya-specific logistics built in.